madrus/vue-spa/README.md

 - When we receive a request, we will now run `renderer.renderToString` method and pass in the url.
 - As a callback we will receive an error or the final html.
 - If we get an error, we return the 500 server error code back to the user
-- If all is ok, we embed the html result to our `index.html` page
+- If all is ok, we embed th]e html result to our `index.html` page
 - in the `index.html` file, replace `<div id="app"></div>` with moustaches: `{{ APP }}`
 - we add the id of `app` in the `Layout.vue` component, so that after the site loads, Vue.js will be mounted in this area
 - in the `server.js`, we can now load our `index.html` and replace the `{{ APP }}` with our generated code, and return the end result.